bobbyluig/bobbyluig.github.io/_drafts/2024-02-19-graph-oriented-programming.md

 </div>
 {% endraw %}

 Unreachable nodes can be found by performing depth-first search starting from the source.
 All reachable nodes will be marked by the search.
 Any remaining nodes are guaranteed to be unreachable.
-In the example above, nodes `C`, `D`, and `E` are unreachable.
+In the example above, nodes `C`, `D`, `E` are unreachable.
 Note that it is not enough to just validate that each node has an input edge since cycles are permitted.

 We can do slightly better if we are able to prove that certain switch branches are never taken.
 However, due to the lack of node introspection, we can only assert basic properties such as whether a primitive is definitely not set.
 To do this, we can examine the transpose graph and use depth-first search to verify that no visited nodes output the given primitive.